3b1b-sh/Deep_learning_Cardiac_Cine_MRI/README.md

 | **Standard deviation** | 0.0114 | 0.0156 | 0.0388 |

-Training loss and evaluation loss are as following:
+Training loss and evaluation loss are as follows:

 | Training loss                                             |
 | --------------------------------------------------------- |